 - eat healthier and keep track of their food diary

-These kinds of apps need to utilize graphics, notifications, and visualization, in general, to keep their users motivated in using the app.
+These kinds of apps need to utilize graphics, notifications, and visualization, in general, to keep their clients motivated in using the app.

 2) High-intensity interval training apps (HIIT)

-HIIT apps used for quick workout sessions, but with high-intensity exercises.
-This type of fitness app is great for more workout-advanced customers.
+HIIT apps are used for quick workout sessions, but with high-intensity exercises.
+This type of app is great for more workout-advanced customers.